 A plateau effect in surrogate error on the evaluation set was universal to all configurations, and initially suspected to be a residual effect of retraining the same ANN instance without adjustment to data normalisation.
 A ``Goldilocks scheme'' for checking normalisation drift was implemented and tested, but did not affect QASS performance.
 Schemes in which the ANN is periodically retrained were also discarded, as the retention of network weights from one iteration to the next was demonstrated to greatly benefit QASS efficiency.
 Further insight came from direct comparison between QASS and a baseline scheme with uniformly random incremental samples, shown in~\Fref{fig:qasssampling}.

 Such tests revealed that while QASS has unmatched performance on its own adaptively-sampled training set, it is outperformed by the baseline scheme on uniformly-random evaluation sets.
-We suspected that while QASS excels in learning the most strongly peaked regions of the TBR theory, this comes at the expense of precision in broader, smoother regions where uniformly random sampling suffices.
-Therefore a mixed scheme was implemented, with half MCMC samples and half uniformly random samples incremented on each iteration, which is also shown in~\Fref{fig:qasssampling}.
-An increase in initial sample size was observed to also resolve precision in these smooth regions of the toy theory, as the initial samples were obtained from a uniform random distribution.
-As shown in ~\Fref{fig:qasssampling100k}, with~\num{100000} initial samples it was possible to obtain a ${\sim}40\%$ decrease in error as compared to the baseline scheme, from 0.0025 to 0.0015 mean averaged error.
-Comparing at the point of termination for QASS, this corresponds to a ${\sim}6\%$ decrease in the number of total samples needed to train a surrogate with the same error.
+We inferred that while QASS excels in learning the most strongly peaked regions of the TBR theory, this comes at the expense of precision in broader, smoother regions where uniformly random sampling suffices.
+Therefore a mixed scheme was implemented, with half MCMC samples and half uniformly-random samples incremented on each iteration, which is also shown in~\Fref{fig:qasssampling}.
+An increase in initial sample size was also observed to improve precision in these smooth regions of the toy theory, as the initial samples were uniformly-random.
+As shown in~\Fref{fig:qasssampling100k}, with~\num{100000} initial samples it was possible to obtain a ${\sim}40\%$ decrease in error as compared to the baseline scheme, from 0.0025 to 0.0015 mean averaged error.
+Comparing at the point of termination for QASS, this corresponds to a ${\sim}6\%$ decrease in the number of total samples needed to train a surrogate model while achieving the same error.